 Paragraph (a) repeals section 16A.60, which allows the commissioner of revenue to transfer money from the highway user tax distribution fund to the general fund for the cost of collecting gas taxes.
+This paragraph is from S.F.
+583 (Newman).

-This paragraph also repeals section 160.93, subdivisions 2a and 3.
+Paragraph (b) repeals section 160.93, subdivisions 2a and 3.
 Subd.
 2a governs the I-35W MnPass lane revenue and expenditures.
 Subdivision 3 exempts the commissioner from rulemaking for MnPass.
 This paragraph is from S.F.
-583 (Newman) and SF 655 (Duckworth).
+655 (Duckworth).

-Paragraph (b) repeals session laws that require the commissioner of management and budget and the attorney general to report on proposed appropriations from the highway user tax distribution fund or the trunk highway fund.
+Paragraph (c) repeals session laws that require the commissioner of management and budget and the attorney general to report on proposed appropriations from the highway user tax distribution fund or the trunk highway fund.
 This section is from S.F.
 738 (Duckworth).

 Effective dates.
-Paragraph (a) is effective July 1, 2021.
-Paragraph (b) is effective August 1, 2021.
+Paragraphs (a) and (b) are effective July 1, 2021.
+Paragraph (c) is effective August 1, 2021.